Logo

 • Determining if any estate taxes are owed.

-• He can also help when there’s a will contest or a need to remove the executor.
+• When there’s a will contest or a need to remove the executor.

 • Probate Court